ryanwmckenna/vizrt-command-sender/README.md

 Drag and drop stack items to re-order

+# Try it out

+You will need NodeJS installed from https://nodejs.org/

+Download the dist.zip file from http://www.andyleggett.co.uk/viz/dist.zip

+Unzip into a folder and then run node app from the command line in that folder.
+You'll see "App listening on 11000".

+Then point a browser at http://localhost:11000

-# Instructions
+# Instructions for development

-You will need nodeJS and bower installed
+You will need NodeJS and Bower installed

 Clone the repo
 cd [project folder]